 Are cat muzzles cruel?

 A cat muzzle can sometimes be crucial for the cats because it can lead to some difficulties in taking the breath.
 Although the cats who are very stressed and frightened, try to take the breath from their mouth.
-However, there are some muzzles that have a tiny hole in there for breath.
+However, some muzzles have a tiny hole in there for breath.
 In fact, a muzzle becomes necessary for cats if they are handling different situations and have been stressed for a long period of time.
 Furthermore, after some amount of time, the cats get used to their muzzles.

 Can you get a cat muzzle?